 2. Waiting too long to check your credit

 Your credit history plays a significant role in your mortgage approval, interest rate, and overall borrowing power.
-I still see buyers fall in love with a home before realizing there is an issue on their credit report that could have been fixed months earlier.
+Buyers still fall in love with a home before they realize they could have addressed a credit report issue months prior.

 Check your credit well before meeting with a mortgage broker or bank.
 Addressing errors or missed payments early can give first-time buyers a sense of control and reduce stress during the process.
 You can check your credit with Equifax or TransUnion, for example.